 Barbecue smoking is arguably one of the most challenging ways to cook.
 It takes a special kind of skill and panache to master the craft.
 But just like with all things, an extraordinary effort brings with it an extraordinary reward.

-Modern smokers, however, are built for convenience and precision.
-You no longer have to hover over the machine for hours-on-end constantly checking on the state of the meat, spritzing it from time to time with a “secret moisture-enhancer” (read water), monitoring the temperature, adding wood, shoveling coal, adjusting the dampers, and so on.
+Modern BBQ smokers, however, are built for convenience and precision.
+You no longer have to hover over the machine for hours on end constantly checking on the state of the meat, spritzing it from time to time with a “secret moisture-enhancer” (read water), monitoring the temperature, adding wood, shoveling coal, adjusting the dampers, and so on.
 With the right smoker can get your meat on the table with the least amount of effort without worrying about it getting overcooked or undercooked.

 This guide explores the different types of smokers you can use to get the best results.